emmo78/com.paymybuddy.paymybuddy/README.md

 # com.paymybuddy.paymybuddy
-The purpose of this application is to
+The purpose of this application is to facilitate the transfer of money between contacts.

 ## Model Class Diagram UML